Grażyna Kulczyk: Education and career

 She graduated in law and administration from the Adam Mickiewicz University in Poznań.
 Upon finishing her studies, she began to work in the Civil Law Institute at her alma mater.
 After a few years, she resigned and decided to pursue a career in business.

-She is a champion of contemporary art and supporter of avant-garde choreography while also supporting development of new technology and start-ups working to change the world.
+She is a supporter of contemporary art, avant-garde choreography and new technology and start-ups.
 She is particularly engaged in supporting entrepreneurship among women as well as the equal presence of women in STEM.
 She joined the board of the Modern Women's Fund Committee of the Museum of Modern Art, New York in 2015, and has been a board member of Museum of Modern Art in Warsaw for almost 10 years.
-Ms. Kulczyk has been recognised as one of the Top 200 Collectors in the world by ARTnews magazine.
+In 2017, ARTnews magazine recognized her as one of the Top 200 Collectors in the world.

-Kulczyk was married to Jan Kulczyk with whom she had two children, Dominika (born 1977) and Sebastian (born 1980).
+Kulczyk was married to late billionaire Jan Kulczyk with whom she had two children, Dominika (born 1977) and Sebastian (born 1980).
 They divorced in 2006.

+In 2022, her net worth was estimated at PLN 1.9 billion (US$ 387 million) according to Wprost magazine, making her the fourth richest woman in Poland.